gaboesquivel/about-lift/readme.md

 A DAC for people who share the Pura Vida values.

 > If you have been to Costa Rica, a term you should be familiar with is “Pura Vida.”
 Simply translated, it means “simple life” or “pure life”, but in Costa Rica, it is more than just a saying, its a lifestyle.
+The "Pura Vida" symbolizes for Costa Ricans the simplicity of good living, the attachment to humility, abundance, exuberance, well-being, joy, satisfaction, conformity, happiness and optimism, associated with the art of appreciating beauty in the simple and natural, the art of good living.

 ## Purpose